HorizonDroidLab/.github/profile/README.md

 HorizonLabs:
 ------------------------

-**HorizonLabs** Is the feature centre of **HorizonDroidLab**, this tab contains all the features / tweaks which are added to HorizonDroidLab.
+**HorizonLabs** is the feature centre of **HorizonDroidLab**, this tab contains all the features / tweaks which are added to HorizonDroidLab.
 Inside **HorizonLabs**, you can find all your needed features.

 Credits: